 Data quality info:

 Data quality: Scope: Scope: Hierarchy level: Scope code: dataset Lineage: Lineage: Statement: Flood maps are created by combining hydraulic model results with high-accuracy ground information.
 Older flood studies include maps for as many as three flood scenarios, including the 1:100 flood.
 Newer studies include maps for as many as thirteen scenarios, from the 1:2 flood to the 1:1000 flood.
-The design flood is typically a 1:100 open water flood but may also reflect 1:100 ice jam flood levels or be based on a historical flood event.
-The flood hazard map includes additional analysis to define the floodway.
+Flood hazards have not been identified along all rivers or through all communities, and it is important to remember that risk exists in areas without provincial flood maps.
 Historically, the Flood Hazard Identification Program focused on specific communities and densely populated areas, where the risk to safety and potential for significant flood damage is typically highest.
 New flood studies can include longer lengths of river and less populated areas, where appropriate.
 Process step: Process step: Description: Field surveys and LiDAR remote sensing are used to collect river and floodplain elevations, channel cross section data, bridge and culvert information, and flood berm details.
 A hydrology assessment using recorded and historic flow measurements is typically used to estimate river flows for a wide range of possible open water floods with different chances of occurring each year.
 When appropriate, an ice jam frequency analysis is undertaken.
 All this information is used to build a hydraulic model of a river system, which is calibrated using highwater marks and aerial imagery from past floods to ensure that results for the different flood flows being mapped are reasonable.
-Date and time: 2020-10-21T00:00:00 Processor: Responsible party: Organisation name: Alberta Environment and Parks, Government of Alberta Position name: River Engineering and Technical Services Contact info: Contact: Phone: Telephone: Voice: 7804051388 Address: Address: Delivery point: 11th floor, Oxbridge Place, 9820 - 106 Street NW City: Edmonton Administrative area: Alberta Postal code: T5K 2J6 Country: Country: CA Electronic mail address: AEP.Flood@gov.ab.ca Hours of service: 08:15 to 16:30 Monday to Friday Contact instructions: Excluding government holidays Role: Role code: processor
+Date and time: 2024-09-23T00:00:00 Processor: Responsible party: Organisation name: Alberta Environment and Protected Areas, Government of Alberta Position name: River Engineering and Technical Services Contact info: Contact: Phone: Telephone: Voice: 7804051388 Address: Address: Delivery point: 11th floor, Oxbridge Place, 9820 - 106 Street NW City: Edmonton Administrative area: Alberta Postal code: T5K 2J6 Electronic mail address: epa.flood@gov.ab.ca Hours of service: 08:15 to 16:30 Monday to Friday Role: Role code: processor

 ▲ Return To Top